 The networked nature of grid expansion means it benefits from economies of scale-declining average costs-making electricity transmission a natural monopoly.
 Vertically integrated utilities spanning from generation to transmission to distribution were-and, in many countries, still are-the norm for rolling out access to unelectrified frontiers.
-Yet as networks expand, inefficient operations, mounting subsidies, difficulties in enforcing payments, and financing constraints begin taking their toll (World Bank 2019b).
-Few fundamental reforms take place during good times; in reality, problems bubble up until there is a time of crisis and the lid blows off.
+Yet as networks expand, inefficient operations, mounting subsidies, difficulties in enforcing payments, and financing constraints begin taking their toll (Burgess et al. Few fundamental reforms take place during good times; in reality, problems often bubble up until there is a time of crisis and the lid blows off.

+2020a; World Bank 2019b).
+Few fundamental reforms take place during good times; in reality, problems often bubble up until there is a time of crisis and the lid blows off.
 Once forced to change, the energy sector gets stuck in a hybrid setup where independent power producers on attractive power purchase agreements sell alongside incumbent generators to a single buyer, introducing distortions in the dispatch of power and adding contractual rigidity across the sector.

 Market rules and public investments into the sector therefore have direct impacts on how efficiently markets operate.
-However, rigorous evidence from developing countries on market design is lacking, and what little there is is rarely used in policy design.
-A cross-country study on utility reforms found that the impacts of privatisation and independent regulators on access and service quality were mixed at best (Estache, Goicoechea, and Trujillo 2009).
+However, rigorous evidence from developing countries on market design is lacking, and what little there is, it is rarely used in policy design.
+A cross-country study on utility reforms found that the impacts of privatisation and independent regulators on access and service quality were mixed at best (Estache et al. 2006).
 Corruption leads to adjustments in the quantity and quality of services in line with the behaviour of a profit-maximising monopoly, stanching any potential benefits.
-Another study, using a panel of developing and transitional economies over two decades, finds that competition-but not privatisation-leads to gains in economic performance (Zhang, Parker, and Kirkpatrick 2008).
-In Argentina, however, the privatisation of local water companies saw improvements in the quality of service provision, reducing child mortality in surrounding areas (Galiani, Gertler, and Schargrodsky 2005).
+Another study, using a panel of developing and transitional economies over two decades, finds that competition-but not privatisation-leads to gains in economic performance (Zhang et al. 2008).
+In Argentina, however, the privatisation of local water companies saw improvements in the quality of service provision, reducing child mortality in surrounding areas (Galiani et al. 2005).
 Overall, the evidence suggests that for privatisation to improve outcomes over the long term, it should be coupled with policies that promote competition and effective regulation (Parker and Kirkpatrick 2005).

 Developing countries often struggle to attract enough investment in electricity to match the demand for power.
 To encourage investment, inefficiencies in the domestic market (e.g., subsidies, non-payment, theft) need to be eliminated or reduced.
-Energy subsidies in these countries, which mainly benefit the non-poor, are often high, making them unattractive places to invest in electricity generation and distribution (McRae 2014).
-Removing subsidies is politically difficult and requires a shift from viewing energy as a right to viewing it as a private good, a theme we touch on in the next section (Burgess, Greenstone, Ryan, and Sudharshan 2019).
+Energy subsidies in these countries, which disproportionately benefit the non-poor, are often high, making them unattractive places to invest in electricity generation and distribution (McRae 2015).